 Unfortunately, Texas doesn’t have reciprocity with any other states.

 But wait.
 That doesn’t mean you have to begin at step one all over again.
-If you’re actively licensed in another state you may be able to bypass some of the educational and experience requirements.

 For example, you wouldn’t have to take and pass the national portion of the licensing exam.
 An agent can also count their time working out-of-state to meet the four-year experience requirement for a Texas broker license.